Shiva108/ai-llm-red-team-handbook/docs/Chapter_37_Remediation_Strategies.md

 ---

-## 10.2 Adapting Your Message to the Audience
+## 37.2 Adapting Your Message to the Audience

-### 10.2.1 Technical Audiences
+### 37.2.1 Technical Audiences

 - Focus on vulnerability details, reproduction steps, root causes, and recommended fixes.
 - Be prepared for deep-dive questions and requests for clarifications.
 - Supply evidence, logs, scripts, and system diagrams as needed.

-### 10.2.2 Executive/Non-Technical Audiences
+### 37.2.2 Executive/Non-Technical Audiences

 - Emphasize business impact, regulatory and reputational risks, and resource implications.
 - Use analogies or risk heat maps to communicate severity.
-- Stay solutions-focused—clarify how remediation aligns with business priorities.
+- Stay solutions-focused - clarify how remediation aligns with business priorities.

 ---

-## 10.3 Effective Presentation Techniques
+## 37.3 Effective Presentation Techniques

 - **Prioritize the Most Severe Issues:** Address critical and high-risk findings first, with emphasis on business consequences.
 - **Tell the Story:** Illustrate how an attacker could chain vulnerabilities, what the outcome would be, and measures to break that chain.